 |Part of the more than 13,000 carats of peridot gemstones|

-discovered by the GemHunter in the Leucite Hills of
+discovered by Hausel in the Leucite Hills of

-Peridot was only recently discovered in Wyoming.
-In 1997, the GemHunter followed up on reports of olivine in the Leucite Hills that had been mentioned in passing by past researchers, only to discover more than 13,000 carats of gemstones in two anthills near Black Rock.
+Although olivine was known in Wyoming since the late 19th century, no one had bothered to examine the clarity of the calcium-magnesium-silicate until Hausel followed up on reports of olivine in the Leucite Hills in 1997.
+To his amazement, much of the olivine was gem-quality and during reconnaissance of the lamproite field in southwestern Wyoming in a search for diamonds, he recovered more than 13,000 carats of gem-quality peridot in two anthills near Black Rock.
 The anthills were collected and taken back to the Wyoming Geological Survey to be processed and verify the discovery.
 The quality of the majority of the stones was very high and the anthills contained gems from 1 mm to 12 mm long, while larger gemstones were found in nearby soils between the anthills and the Black Rock lamproite by sieving the soils.
 Later (2005), the GemHunter conducted field investigations in the Leucite Hills volcanic field to map the lamproites and search for potential diamonds, since the peridot was derived from mantle xenoliths and xenocrysts eroded from the lamproites.
 Worldwide, peridot is a tracer mineral used to search for diamondiferous lamproite, similar to the classical diamond indicator minerals associated with kimberlite.
 Lamproite is only one of two host rocks mined for commercial amounts of diamonds in the world.
 To verify the quality of the Wyoming peridot gemstones, many were cut in Sri Lanka and sent back to the Geological Survey in Laramie where the faceted stones were displayed in the foyer at the Dr. Daniel N. Miller building on the UW campus.

-in 1997.
-Hausel discovered peridot in the Leucite Hills and made many other gemstone, gold, mineral discoveries.
+He identified peridot in the Leucite Hills as well as many other gemstone, gold, mineral discoveries.